TinyBoxDev/TinyServer/README.md

 	http://localhost:5000/test/dosomething

 Thats all!
-Smart, not you think?
+Smart, don't you think so?

 ### The View

 And here comes the best!
-The add a view, simply create an `html` page or an `xml - json` file into `app/views/` using the conventional structure `class_name/method.(html|xml|json)`.
+To add a view, simply create an `html` page or an `xml - json` file into `app/views/` using the structure `class_name/method.(html|xml|json)`.
 At the end of the esecution of the controller, automatically the corresponding view where called and sent to the client.

-You can embed some python code using the `Jinja2` convention.
-Every class variable of the controller meybe evaluated into the view body:
+You can embed some python code using the `Jinja2` convention and read all the "class" variables of the controller:

 	<!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">
 	<html lang="en">